rafaelrovira/rafaelrovira/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🌎 &nbsp; Living in Brazil
-- 🤔 &nbsp; I’m currently learning Python | Data engineer intern at SPC Brasil
+- 🤔 &nbsp; I’m currently learning Python
+- 👨‍💻 &nbsp; Data engineer intern at SPC Brasil
 - 🎓 &nbsp; I’m currently an student at [Impacta](https://www.impacta.com.br) University
 - 💬 &nbsp; Ask me about anything.
 I will try to help you as much as I can.